Tuesday, March 21, 2023

 Family Self-Sufficiency Program

-What is the Family Self-Sufficiency Program?
+About the Family Self-Sufficiency Program

 The Family Self-Sufficiency Program (FSS) is an innovative voluntary program that helps Section 8 participants and Public Housing residents achieve economic independence over a 5 year period.
-Participants work with an FSS Coordinator to assess their strengths, identify barriers, set goals and achieve them.
+Participants work with an FSS Coordinator to assess their strengths, identify barriers, set goals, and achieve them.

-What areas does the program cover?
+• What areas does the program cover?

 • Career Counseling